Skip to content

 Permissions

-Permissions in Blazam differ from Active Directory in one major (and extremely helpful) way.
+Permissions in Blazam differ from Active Directory in two major (and extremely helpful) ways.

 Feature Active Directory Blazam